 Current projects include:

-Investigations into the use of stillaging for supplied products rather than cardboard boxes;
+- Investigations into the use of stillaging for supplied products rather than cardboard boxes or pallets; and

-If you would like further information on Thos Storey’s carbon reduction progress please click on the ‘Contact Us’ link above.
+If you would like further information on Thomas Storey’s carbon reduction progress please contact us.

 Alternatively, if you would like to begin to reduce your carbon output, please visit the following websites for ideas and/or assistance.